 All employers are required to make superannuation contributions on behalf of eligible employees; but if you’re self-employed, who is responsible for your contributions?
 Chances are it’s you.

-If you’re receiving income as a freelancer or sole-trader, the responsibility for making super contributions is yours.
+If you’re receiving income as a freelancer or sole-trader, generally the responsibility for making super contributions is yours.
 These are known as voluntary contributions or after-tax (non-concessional) contributions.

 If you’re employed by your own company (i.e. your business is registered as a company for tax purposes), then the company is required to make the 11% contributions on your behalf.